 If you’re here to read this blog, know that I will not be able to give you the answers to wine’s secrets or teach you about being a sommelier.
 But I hope that I can encourage you to embark on a journey of discovery that I myself have undertaken, a quest to uncover as much as possible about all things related to wine and winemaking, with a few other topics thrown in for fun and further insight.

-I have been an amateur vintner’s daughter for about a decade, now.
+I have been an amateur vintner’s daughter for over a decade, now.
 So, winemaking and wine have been a large part of my adolescent and adult life experiences.
 Great!- some might say (I do too).

 Despite this lucky circumstance, for most of this time I have merely enjoyed drinking the free vino and observing the development of this quirky, romantic hobby my father adopted (the product of which my friends and I can thoroughly enjoy).
 It dawned on me slowly, as peers continued to ask questions about wine or winemaking and I could not but shake my head to say I did not know, that I probably should know more.